The Kilrathi are a race of sentient, felinoid, bipedal aliens from the planet Kilrah.

 The Kilrathi are a warrior race who inhabit the territories of the Empire of Kilrah.
 Without combat against external forces, the Kilrathi quickly fall into civil war and inter-clan warfare, as was prevalent before the Kilrathi gained interstellar flight.
 Kilrathi are naturally predisposed to attack over defense, and to ambush over attack–in-force.
 Kilrathi are most comfortable attacking in groups.
 In groups of three or more, Kilrathi warriors will often display suicidal courage and engage numerically superior forces.
 However, a lone Kilrathi (and sometimes a pair) will sometimes avoid contact, even against an evenly matched enemy.

 Kilrathi society is built upon honour and the strength of the individual.
-The society is incredibly class-based, with a nobility that holds absolute power over those below them.
+The society is sternly, class-based, with a nobility that holds absolute power over those below them.

 Kilrathi infrastructure, architecture, and space vessels all follow a unique design pattern; most Kilrathi structures are polygonal and feature razor-sharp towers, and most of their spacecraft follow this pattern, all sporting sharp "arms" that extend from their hulls like Kilrathi claws.
 This style further reflects their combative nature and affinity for aggression and hunting, serving to strike psychological fear into their opponents.